GitHub Authentication

 Note

-To completely hide the GitHub sign-in button, you must both disable the default provider and ensure you don't have a custom GitHub OAuth app configured.
+To completely hide the GitHub sign-in button, you must disable the default provider and ensure you don't have a custom GitHub OAuth app configured.

 Step 1: Configure the OAuth application in GitHub

-First, register a GitHub OAuth app.
 GitHub will ask you for the following Coder parameters:

-- Homepage URL: Set to your Coder deployments
+Homepage URL: Set to your Coder deployment's

 CODER_ACCESS_URL